History & heritage

 To stay here is therefore to enter a refined Central European style of hospitality, where comfort is accompanied by a sensitive relationship with landscape and season.
 Summer opens up terraces, walks and excursions towards the nearby heights; winter draws one closer to interiors, lower light and escapes to ski areas within easy reach.
 Between those two poles, the hotel retains an essential quality: that of being an address of continuity, equally suited to a short cultural break or a longer restorative pause.
 In a country where everything seems within reach, Park Hotel Sonnenhof reminds one that a great hotel is not simply a base, but a place that gives tone to the journey.

-For couples, the appeal of a room at Sonnenhof likely lies in this combination of refinement and tranquillity.
-Nothing suggests excessive theatricality; everything points instead to contained elegance, well suited to stays in which one wishes to slow down.
-For solo travellers, the same quality takes another form: that of an ordered cocoon, conducive to reading, writing, or simply contemplating the landscape.
-In both cases, the hotel appears to offer what many urban addresses lack: a real sense of mental space.
+For couples, the appeal of a room at the Sonnenhof lies in this combination of refinement and tranquillity.
+The overall ambiance suggests a contained elegance, conducive to stays where one seeks to slow down.
+For solo travellers, this quality takes on another form: that of an orderly cocoon, ideal for reading, writing, or contemplating the landscape.

 Dining